Five days of flowers, sevillanas and free entry

 Sources and further reading

-- Ayuntamiento de Córdoba — Cruces de Mayo
+- Ayuntamiento de Córdoba: Cruces de Mayo (opens in a new tab)

 Official municipality site with information on the Popular Contest of May Crosses, registration dates for neighbourhood associations, and programme announcements

-- Turismo de Córdoba — May Festivals
+- Turismo de Córdoba: May Festivals (opens in a new tab)

-Official Córdoba tourism site covering all May festivals, including Cruces de Mayo, the Patio Festival, and the Feria — with dates, maps, and neighbourhood guides
+Official Córdoba tourism site covering all May festivals, including Cruces de Mayo, the Patio Festival, and the Feria, with dates, maps, and neighbourhood guides

-- UNESCO — Patio Festival of Córdoba (Intangible Cultural Heritage)
+- UNESCO: Patio Festival of Córdoba (Intangible Cultural Heritage) (opens in a new tab)

 UNESCO listing for the Festival of the Patios, which follows Cruces de Mayo and shares the same neighbourhoods.
 Provides cultural context for both spring festivals